AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 While it is preferable that prototypes be focused on a single Cascade, designers need to have a holistic view of software.
 Thus *a single prototype may include features from multiple Cascades*.

 From a project management standpoint, this means the prototyping phase of a Cascade can be a cross-reference to a separate UI/UX task.
 In this way designers, through iteration and user research and testing, can ensure that various specs work together to form cohesive software workflows.

+However, design should not be a bottleneck to learning, and perfect is the enemy of good.
+Designers can continue to easily experiment, but their priority should be solving user problems *in some way*, and getting that solution moved forward to implementation.

 ## Phase 3: Implement
 A combination of spec and prototype form fantastic context for both an LLM and developers.